 Any physician, nurse practitioner or PA in the state of Kentucky with a medical license can order this test for appropriate patients.

-Candidates may be determined based on the guidelines in this flyer.
+Candidates may be determined based on the following guidelines:

 - Or, multiple risk factors for coronary artery disease